RamenVentures/Operating-Manual/README.md

 - **A Change in Perception, Meaning, or Mood**: Has a widely held view of life changed? (ie: fat being bad vs good)
 - **New Knowledge**: Will a new technology make something possible, easier, cheaper, or more powerful?

-##### 6. Is this a world-class team?
+##### 6. Are these world-class founders?
 (Great Team)
-- Is the ratio between what they've achieved and how long they've been working on it in the top 10%?
+- Is the ratio of progress / time in the top 10%?
 - Are they attracting world-class people?
+- Do they have perserverance?
+- Are they coachable?
+- Are they willing to be bold and experiment?

 ##### 7. Is this the right team?
 (Founder/Market Fit)

 _<a href="https://www.cbinsights.com/research/startup-failure-reasons-top/" target="_blank">22% of startups die because it’s the wrong team for the problem.</a>_
-- Are the founders irrationally passionate about this problem?
+- Are they irrationally passionate about this problem?
 - Do they understand the history of the market they’re entering?

 ##### 8. What is anomalous?